Linux Foundation Certifications

 How much does Linux certification cost?

-The cost of Linux certifications can vary.
+Like red hat certified engineer, the cost of Linux certifications can vary.
 As of my last update, LFCS was around $300, RHCSA about $400, and CompTIA Linux+ near $338.
 These prices can change and may vary by region.
 Additional costs can include training courses, study materials, and possibly retake fees if necessary.

 Which is better, RHCSA or LFCS?

 RHCSA is specifically tailored for Red Hat Enterprise Linux and is ideal if you're working in or aiming to work in a Red Hat environment.
 It's known for its practical, hands-on testing approach.
-LFCS, on the other hand, is more general and covers essential skills applicable to various Linux distributions.
+LFCS, on the other hand, is more general and covers essential skills applicable to various linux system distributions.
 The choice between RHCSA and LFCS should be based on the specific Linux distribution you work with or plan to work with, and your career objectives.

 Does Linux certification expire?